squidfunk/mkdocs-material/docs/setup/setting-up-a-blog.md

 #### Setting the reading time

-When [enabled], the [readtime] package is used to compute the expected reading time of each post, which is rendered as part of the post and post excerpt.
+When [enabled], the reading the expected reading time of each post is computed, which is rendered as part of the post and post excerpt.
 Nowadays, many blogs show reading times, which is why the [built-in blog plugin] offers this capability as well.

 Sometimes, however, the computed reading time might not feel accurate, or result in odd and unpleasant numbers.
 For this reason, reading time can be